We're modernising the Great Western route to bring passengers faster, more frequent, more reliable services.

 To enable the route to be electrified. we're installing supporting masts and overhead lines, and preparing the foundations for these ('piling').
 We'll also be modifying some of the bridges and other structures on the route to create the extra height needed for the overhead lines.

-We are working at Lady St Margaret footbridge in Sandgate, Swindon to raise the parapets, or sides, of the bridge as part of our project to electrify the railway between London and Cardiff
+Lady St Margaret footbridge in Sandgate, Swindon, reopened in July 2018 following the completion of work to raise the parapets, or sides, of the bridge as part of our project to electrify the railway between London and Cardiff.

 We know that our work to improve the railway may cause some disruption and noise for local communities.
 We do our very best to limit this and appreciate your patience and understanding.